shivansh-bhatnagar18/multiplayer-uno/CONTRIBUTING.md

 - Addressing reviews on existing PRs is more important than creating new PRs.
 Please be responsive to the feedback and make the necessary updates.
 - Create a new branch for each issue you are working on.
 This will help you keep your changes isolated and make it easier to manage multiple PRs.
 The branch should be created from upstream/master, and only after fetching the latest changes from the main branch from upstream first.

+## How to make a good Pull Request
+- Make sure your PR is solving only one issue.
+If you are solving multiple issues, create separate PRs for each issue.
+- Make sure your PR is up-to-date with the main branch.
+If there are any conflicts, resolve them before opening the PR.
+- See [code review](#code-review) section for more details on how to address review comments.
+- Write a coherent pull request description linking to the issue you are solving and the approach and notable decisions you made while solving the issue.
+- The Pull Request should pass all the checks before it can be merged.
+The checks include:
+  - ESLint checks (There should be no eslint errors at least in the files you have modified.)
+  - Prettier checks
+  - Unit tests

 ## Common Git Operations you may need to perform

 During contribution, you will often need to rewrite commit history or sync your branch with the main branch.